 We love the use of olive wreaths and branches throughout the decor, Lia’s headdress and bouquet are particularly show-stopping and the rustic, organic table centrepieces look good enough to eat.
 Personalised enamel mugs as favours??
 Ummm yes please.
 Lia and Rob toasted their engagement on their travels in France with champagne in an enamel mug, so it only seemed fitting that guests toasted their marriage with the same thing!

-The gorgeous, natural photography comes from The Barefoot Brunettes who are UK based, so if you’re after this style of photography for your own big day (on home ground or further afield) do give the girls a shout.
+The gorgeous, natural photography comes from Abby Anderson who is UK based, so if you’re after this style of photography for your own big day (on home ground or further afield) do give her a shout.
 After you’ve pinned to your hearts content from this wedding of course…

 Lia The Bride: Robyn Roberts custom made my wedding dress and it was everything that I had ever imagined my dress to be.
 Robyn just understood exactly what I wanted and I don’t think I have ever felt more beautiful.
 It was simple and classic and I loved the delicate French lace on the bodice which faded onto the full tulle skirt.
 I ended up with a bohemian inspired look but chose to wear a long veil during the ceremony and an olive wreath for the reception.
 Why choose one look when you can have both!
 I chose dramatic make-up which may not be everyone’s cup of tea but I think the red lipstick added just enough drama considering that my dress was quite simple and I have a fair complexion.
 One piece of advice is don’t compromise on the look you want.
 I tried on so many dresses which were lovely but were just not quite right.
 It’s your day, so ensure that your dress is everything you have ever wanted it to be.